smoothie/schema-pdf-creator/docs/adr/2024_01_06_what_json_schema_validator_to_use.md

 And provide recommendations for a default package.

 * Good, because considering the amount of drafts, this seems the way to go.

-## Trivia

-- OpenAPI uses an extended subset of JSONSchema draft-04

 ## Decision Outcome